Scattering and dynamical capture of two black holes: synergies between numerical and analytical methods: Accuracy of EOB models for scatterings and dynamical captures

 \subsection{Effective-one-body model}

 For a complete and up-to-date description of \DALI{}, we point to Refs.~\cite{Chiaramello:2020ehz,Nagar:2023zxh,Nagar:2024dzj}.
 Here we describe the most relevant aspects for our analysis.
 The basic idea of EOB models is to map the two-body problem into the motion of a single particle that moves in an effective metric.
 This metric is a $\nu$-deformation of Schwarzschild or Kerr, depending on whether the spins of the black holes are vanishing or not.
 The map is created by encoding the conservative PN equations of motion in an EOB Hamiltonian~\cite{Buonanno:1998gg,Damour:2001tu}.
+Notably, by setting the symmetric mass ratio to zero in the metric, and thus in the Hamiltonian, we recover the motion of a test-particle in Schwarzschild or Kerr.
+In other words, the comparable mass regime is smoothly connected to the test-mass limit by $\nu$.
+This limit is further discussed in Sec.~\ref{sec:testmass} for the non-spinning case.
 State-of-the-art EOB model use 5PN-accurate Hamiltonians, which are completed with numerically-informed coefficients.
 In particular, \DALI{} includes two free effective coefficients, $a_6$ and $c_3$, that are informed by nonspinning and spinning NR simulations, respectively~\cite{Nagar:2023zxh,Nagar:2024dzj}.
 This calibration is performed on {\it quasi-circular} waveforms of the SXS catalog~\cite{SXS:catalog,Buchman:2012dw,Chu:2009md,Hemberger:2013hsa,Scheel:2014ina, Blackman:2015pia,Lovelace:2011nu,Lovelace:2010ne,Mroue:2013xna,Lovelace:2014twa,Kumar:2015tha,Lovelace:2016uwp,Chu:2015kft,Varma:2018mmi}.
 The dissipative effects due to gravitational wave emission, that starts from 2.5PN, are taken into account including in the Hamilton's equation a radiation reaction force obtained through energy-balance equations~\cite{Bini:2012ji}.
 Note that \DALI{} consider the quasi-circular limit of radial radiation reaction valid for generic orbits.
 The angular component of the radiation reaction is the standard quasi-circular prescription of \TEOB{\texttt{-Giotto}}, dressed with a {\it generic} quadrupolar Newtonian prefactor~\cite{Chiaramello:2020ehz}, which generalizes ${\cal F}_\varphi$ to generic planar orbits.
 The reliability of these prescriptions have been extensively tested, both in the test-mass limit and in the comparable mass case~\cite{Chiaramello:2020ehz,Albanesi:2021rby,Albanesi:2022ywx,Nagar:2023zxh}.
 The EOB dynamics is then obtained solving the corresponding Hamilton's equations.
 While analytical methods are available for early quasi-circular inspirals~\cite{Nagar:2018gnk}, these equations have to be solved numerically for quasi-circular late inspirals or elliptic/hyperbolic-like orbits.
 The EOB dynamics is then used to compute the multipolar waveform at infinity.

 Each multipole of the analytical inspiral waveform includes a generic Newtonian prefactor.
 We further discuss the inspiral EOB waveform used in \DALI{} in Sec.~\ref{sbsec:rwz_eob}.
 The analytical wave is then completed with a ringdown model, that describes the waveform generated after the merger of the two black holes.
 The smooth match between the inspiral and ringdown waveforms is typically achieved through Next-to-Quasi-Circular (NQC) corrections.
 Both the ringdown model and the NQC corrections in \DALI{} are based on quasi-circular NR simulations.
 For this reason, in this work we switch-off the NQC corrections, as done in the analysis of GW190521~\cite{LIGOScientific:2020iuh} performed in Ref.~\cite{Gamba:2021gap}.